 Research that include public diplomacy initiatives spearheaded by foreign ministries, heads of state, the military, and more.

 Governments face a lack of resources to meet citizen demands and collective interests at home and abroad.
-This project aims to expand efforts to evaluate current policy to engage with and invest in projects with diaspora organizations, aka “diaspora diplomacy.”
+This project is designed to expand efforts to evaluate current policy to engage with and invest in projects with diaspora organizations, aka “diaspora diplomacy.”

 This project examines contemporary efforts of digital engagement conducted by the United States Department of State.
 The purpose is to probe key assumptions about the relationship between power and communication evidenced in contemporary practices of public diplomacy.